-PhD in economics
+PhD in applied economics

 Our PhD program offers students a strong foundation in economic theory and econometrics and a variety of fields where these tools can be applied.
 We offer training in the areas of public policy, labour economics, macro-economics, monetary economics, econometrics, natural resources, environmental and health economics.
 We believe in an ‘open-door’ atmosphere, which is intended to engage and stimulate graduate students in their chosen paths of research.